Personalized Cancer Treatment

 NOW...Many cancers are treated as chronic diseases.

-A diagnosis of cancer once created great fear of imminent death, with few options for cure.
-Earlier diagnosis and improvements in treatments for several different types of cancer have led to many people living longer, either with no evidence of cancer or with cancer that is controlled (not progressing).
-The American Cancer Society estimates that since the early 1990s, nearly three- quarters of a million cancer-related deaths have been prevented.
+A diagnosis of cancer once created a fear of imminent death, with few options for cure.
+Earlier diagnosis and improvements in treatments for several different types of cancer have led to many people living longer, either with no cancer or with cancer that is controlled (not progressing).
+The American Cancer Society estimates that since the early 1990s, nearly three-quarters of a million cancer-related deaths have been prevented.
 In addition, the number of cancer survivors has grown steadily over the past 40 years, from 3 million in 1971 to about 10 million in 2001 to nearly 12 million in 2007.